pinterest/api-quickstart/nodejs/README.md

 $ . ../common/scripts/api_env
 ```

+## Additional Functionality

+After running the Quick Start, you should be able to run any of the use cases in the `scripts/` directory.
+Scripts that accept arguments use `argparse`, which ensures that the `-h` or `--help` argument shows usage documentation.
+In addition, the code for each script has a comment that documents its intended purpose.

+Here is a list of common arguments that work with all scripts:
+  * `-v <version>` or `--api-version <version>`: The version of the Pinterest API to use.
+The two choices are `3` and `5`.
+  * `-a <name>` or `--access-token <name>`: The name of the access token for the script.
+This name is helpful with the `-w` or `--write` option to `get_access_token.js`, which will store the access token in a file that can be used by other scripts.
+  * `-l <level>` or `--log-level <level>`: The level of logging verbosity for the script. `0` is only critical output. `1` generates a bit more output. `2` is the default, and prints a lot of useful information for developers learning the API. `3` is maximal verbosity.

-Below you will find a description of each script along with an example of it's help documentation.
+Below you will find a description of each script along with an example of its help documentation.

 ### [get_access_token.js](./scripts/get_access_token.js)